-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 3.3 Is pre-sale vendor legal due diligence common in your jurisdiction?
 If so, do the relevant forms typically give reliance and with what liability cap?

-We sometimes see pre-sale vendor due diligence on Cayman Islands M&A transactions.
+We sometimes see pre-sale vendor due diligence as the target seeks to ready itself for sale.
+This pre-sale vendor due diligence process may be accompanied by a pre-sale restructuring to streamline the target's operations and assets.
 Reliance and liability caps are determined on a case-by-case basis.

 4 Regulatory framework